Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB598', 'Using RVL Merge Utility')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB598.aspx">KB598</a> Using RVL Merge Utility

+Sometimes we need to do Diff and Merge operations when working with external Source Control systems (git, svn, etc).
+This utility (ExcelMerge) will enable this functionality.

+### <a onclick="return RegisterKbClick('KB597', 'Using Regular Expressions in Object Locators')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB597.aspx">KB597</a> Using Regular Expressions in Object Locators

+Sometimes application components change and we need more flexibility when creating locators.
+You may use regex: prefix for locator components to make it more flexible.
+Very similar approach applies to Managed (DotNet Forms), Java and UI Automation locators.

+### <a onclick="return RegisterKbClick('KB596', 'SoftAssert in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB596.aspx">KB596</a> SoftAssert in Rapise

+Sometimes you need more control on whether to stop execution when an assertion fails.
+Assertion that does not stop execution is Soft Assertion.
+With soft assertions you may force it to fail later when all expected errors are collected or keep running until the very end.

+### <a onclick="return RegisterKbClick('KB594', 'Returning Values from RVL sheets')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB594.aspx">KB594</a> Returning Values from RVL sheets

+Sometimes you need to return a value or a set of values from RVL.DoPlaySheet or RVL.DoPlayScript calls.
+This sample shows you how.

 ### <a onclick="return RegisterKbClick('KB588', 'Using SeeTest Instrumented Mode')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB588.aspx">KB588</a> Using SeeTest Instrumented Mode

 If you are testing a native mobile application using  SeeTest you have an option to switch to NATIVE_APP_INSTRUMENTED context and record/playback tests in it.